SAETASS: Solver for Astroparticle Equation of Transport Analysis in Spherical Symmetry: The mathematical backbone of SAETASS

 A graphical representation of this specific reconstruction strategy is presented in Figure~\ref{fig:FVM_slope_discretization}.

-Because the generalized velocity field $V(t,\xi)$ may present strong spatial gradients or temporal dependencies, our implementation of the MUSCL--Hancock method evaluates both the states and the advective fluxes dynamically.
+Because the generalized velocity field $V(t,\xi)$ may present strong spatial gradients or temporal dependencies, our implementation of the MUSCL-Hancock method evaluates both the states and the advective fluxes dynamically.
 To properly handle non-uniform meshes, we denote the distance from the cell center to its left and right interfaces as $\Delta \xi_k^L = \xi_k - \xi_{k-1/2}$ and $\Delta \xi_k^R = \xi_{k+1/2} - \xi_k$, respectively.
-The integration from $t_{n-1}$ to $t_n = t_{n-1} + \Delta t_{n-1}$ proceeds through the following precisely defined sequence of operations:
+The integration from $t_{n-1}$ to $t_n = t_{n-1} + \Delta t_{n-1}$ proceeds through the following sequence of operations:

 \begin{enumerate} \item \textbf{Velocity field evaluation:} First, the time-dependent generalized velocities are evaluated at the cell centers, $V_k^{n-1} = V(t_{n-1}, \xi_k)$.
 These are then interpolated to the cell interfaces via distance-weighted linear interpolation to obtain $V_{k\pm1/2}^{n-1}$.